Twin-turbo: Parallel

-A parallel configuration refers to using two equally-sized turbochargers which each receive half of the exhaust gases.
+In a parallel configuration, two equally-sized turbochargers each receive half of the exhaust gases.
 Some designs combine the intake charge from each turbocharger into a single intake manifold, while others use a separate intake manifold for each turbocharger.

 Parallel configurations are well suited to V6 and V8 engines since each turbocharger can be assigned to one cylinder bank, reducing the amount of exhaust piping needed.
 In this case, each turbocharger is fed exhaust gases by a separate exhaust manifold.
 For four-cylinder engines and straight-six engines, both turbochargers can be mounted to a single exhaust manifold.

 The aim of using parallel twin-turbos is to reduce turbo lag by being able to use smaller turbochargers than if a single turbocharger was used for the engine.
 On engines with multiple cylinder banks (e.g. V engines and flat engines) use of parallel twin-turbos can also simplify the exhaust system.

-The 1981-1994 Maserati Biturbo was the first production car to use twin-turbochargers.
-The Biturbo used a 90-degree SOHC V6 engine with one turbocharger per cylinder bank.
+The 1981–1994 Maserati Biturbo was the first production car to use twin-turbochargers.

-Parallel configurations have also been used on engines with more than two turbochargers.
-One example is the 1991-1995 Bugatti EB110, which uses four turbochargers on its V12 engine.
-The 2005-2015 Bugatti Veyron uses four turbochargers on its W16 engine.

-In diesel powered applications, notable examples are Volkswagen's V10 TDI which uses two BorgWarner turbochargers in a parallel layout and BMW's inline 6 B57 engine (B57D30O0, B57D30T0, B57D30S0), which is available in configurations of up to 4 turbochargers that operate in a double-series layout.